top of page

 Tumor-Derived Extracellular Vesicles in Ovarian cancer

-We bring together two well established ovarian cancer research programs, led by Drs.
-Joanna Burdette (UIC) and Andrew Godwin (KUMC).
-Proposed are innovative strategies to understand the role of tumor-derived sEVs in the malignant transformation of progenitor cells using a novel microfluidic platform.
+Burdette and Andrew Godwin (KUMC) seek to understand the role of tumor-derived sEVs in the malignant transformation of progenitor cells using a novel microfluidic platform.
 Small extracellular vesicles (sEVs), primarily exosomes-derived from the endolysosomal pathway, play important roles in cellular communication, immune response and cancer pathogenesis via transfer of a selective repertoire of biomolecules.
 In the Basser grant, we focus on the role of BRCA in shifting cargo in EV and impacting the ovarian microenvironment.

 NIGMS K12 (Nonn/Burdette) IRACDA Postdoctoral Training Grant